We will start with the introduction to Pig

 A runtime environment, for running PigLatin programs.

 A Pig Latin program consists of a series of operations or transformations which are applied to the input data to produce output.
-These operations describe a data flow which is translated into an executable representation, by Pig execution environment.
+These operations describe a data flow which is translated into an executable representation, by Hadoop Pig execution environment.
 Underneath, results of these transformations are series of MapReduce jobs which a programmer is unaware of.
-So, in a way, Pig allows the programmer to focus on data rather than the nature of execution.
+So, in a way, Pig in Hadoop allows the programmer to focus on data rather than the nature of execution.

 PigLatin is a relatively stiffened language which uses familiar keywords from data processing e.g., Join, Group and Filter.

-Pig has two execution modes:
+Pig in Hadoop has two execution modes:

 Map Reduce mode: In this mode, queries written in Pig Latin are translated into MapReduce jobs and are run on a Hadoop cluster (cluster may be pseudo or fully distributed).
 MapReduce mode with the fully distributed cluster is useful of running Pig on large datasets.